-The Queensland Shakespeare Ensemble (QSE) is proudly presenting their popular annual Young Actor's Shakespeare Intensive program during the upcoming winter school holidays.
+The Queensland Shakespeare Ensemble (QSE) is proudly presenting their third annual Young Actor's Shakespeare Intensive program during the upcoming winter school holidays.
 Bookings are now open and places are strictly limited.

-The Young Actor's Shakespeare Intensive program will run Tuesday 4th to Friday 7th July 2017 from 9:30am to 4:30pm at Geoffrey Rush Drama Studio, University of Queensland.
+The Young Actor's Shakespeare Intensive program will run from Tuesday 10th to Friday 13th July 2018 from 9:30am to 4:30pm at Geoffrey Rush Drama Studio, University of Queensland.

 Training Scholarships - QSE invites young Aboriginal or Torres Strait Islander artists to apply for our first ever Young Actor's Scholarship.
 The ideal scholarship recipient will be a young person (grade 8 - 12) keen to develop their performance skills and learn about playing with classical text.
 For all the details visit our website.